 Dashboards—they’re everywhere!
 When you think about it, we’re surrounded by dashboards every day.
 Although they vary, from the dashboard in your car to the Fitness Activity dashboard on your iPhone, dashboards and their data are available at the tip of our fingers.

 We are dashboard enthusiasts here at Klipfolio.
 We love them!
-And I’ll be the first to say, there’s a lot to know about dashboards.
-My hope is that article will answer your most pressing dashboard related questions.
+And I’ll be the first to say there’s a lot to know about dashboards.
+My hope is that this article will answer your most pressing dashboard-related questions.